-- 3.13.19 The Proposed Development will be accessed during construction via new Site access on Rosper Road, which together with the existing access to the CHP Plant will allow the anticipated vehicular HGV traffic and ensure safe access and/or egress into the Site.
-A network of internal access roads will accommodate HGV movements around the development Site. - 3.13.20 Framework Construction Traffic Management and Construction Worker Travel Plans are provided in Appendices 8B and 8C (ES Volume II). - 3.13.21 Combining construction workforce vehicle movements with construction HGV movements over the entire construction programme for both Proposed Developments, shows the overall peak HGV movements will be approximately 480 per day (240 in and 240 out).
+- 3.13.20 Access to the Phillips 66 Site during construction for both construction workers and HGV traffic will be via the existing access road and the new access road from Eastfield Road, with signage provided for routing of construction traffic. - 3.13.21 Framework Construction Traffic Management and Construction Worker Travel Plans are provided in Appendices 8B and 8C (ES Volume II). - 3.13.22 Combining construction workforce vehicle movements with construction HGV movements over the entire construction programme for both Proposed Developments, the overall peak HGV movements will be approximately 480 per day (240 in and 240 out).
 Further information on traffic volumes and routing is provided in Appendix 8A: Transport Assessment (ES Volume II).